Royal Institute of Technology

 Welcome to the biopolymers for life group at the Royal Institute of Technology (KTH, Stockholm, Sweden) led by Dr. Thomas Crouzier.

-We are hosted within the School of Biotechnology, in the department of Glycoscience.
+We are hosted within the School of Engineering Sciences in Chemistry, Biotechnology and Health, in the Department of Chemistry and the division of Glycoscience.
 This website is a glassdoor to our research group and projects.
 Please feel free to contact us with any questions or suggestions you might have

 We study and engineer one of the natural building blocks of our body: biopolymers.
 We focus especially on those made of sugars and/or protein.

 Biopolymers have a surprising number of responsibilities in our body; they hold cells together to form tissues, they provide subtle chemical signals to cells to guide their behavior, they contribute to the skin’s hydration and elasticity, they lubricate our joints and gastrointestinal tracts, and protect us against toxins and pathogens by assembling into the mucus gel that covers our eyes and respiratory tract.

 We seek to understand how these natural materials provide the wide range of functionalities they exhibit in our body.
 We then engineer new materials that mimic or enhance these functionalities.

 We are particularly fascinated by the MUCIN biopolymers.
 Mucins are glycoproteins (~40% protein, ~60% sugars) that form the mucus gels.
 A better understanding how mucins work is key to address the many mucus-related diseases, including cystic fibrosis and inflammatory bowel diseases.

 The mucins covering our epithelium hydrate, lubricate, protect, and modulate cell behaviors (see our outreach page to learn more about mucins).
 As such, mucins may also become reference biopolymers for new generations of functional biomaterials.